-Testosterone is a male sex hormone, produced mainly in the testicles, that plays a large role in the male sex drive.
-(Women also have testosterone but at much lower levels.)
-Testosterone isn’t only linked to sex drive.
-It helps develop and / or produce:
+Testosterone is a male sex hormone, produced mainly in the testicles, that plays a large role in the male libido.
+Women have testosterone as well but at much lower levels.
+Testosterone isn’t only linked to sex drive; it also helps to develop:

 - male sex organs